yassinedoghri/codeigniter-vite/README.md

 yarn run dev
 ```

 By default, the server will launch @http://localhost:5173.
-See the
-[config reference](#️-config-reference) to change the host or port.

 ### 3. Bundle for production